Learn How To Stop Buying Stuff

 Allow me to explain.
 Do not buy more of what you own, just in case.
 Do not upgrade things to the next latest and greatest just because.

-This may just be for me but I almost never fall for the buy one and get one for half price if I don’t really need the second item.
+This may be for me, but I rarely fall for the ‘buy one and get one for half price’ deal if I don’t really need the second item.

 I do not want to waste time storing and managing all of those second items in my home, hoping I will use them.